isi-vista/tac-kbp-eal/tac-kbp-eal-scorer/src/main/resources/README.scorer.txt

 Each of the first two directories has the following structure:
-    argScores/ - bootstrapped argument scores (official argument metric) linkScores/ - bootstrapped linking scores (official linking metric) typeF/- bootstrapped argument F scores broken down by type (diagnostic) typeRoleF/- bootstrapped argument F scores broken down by type and role (diagnostic) mentionTypeF/ - bootstrapped argument F scores broken down by argument mention type (diagnostic)
+    argScores/ - bootstrapped argument scores (official argument metric) linkScores/ - bootstrapped linking scores (official linking metric) typeF/- bootstrapped argument F scores broken down by event type (diagnostic; note type here includes both RichERE type and sub-type)
+    typeRoleF/- bootstrapped argument F scores broken down by event type and role (diagnostic) mentionTypeF/ - bootstrapped argument F scores broken down by argument mention type (diagnostic)
-    perDocument/ - contains argument and linking scores for each document as well as a log of all errors encountered in that document. nonBootstrapped/ - contains argument and linking scores over the eval corpus without bootstrapping. *These are not the official eval scores* (see above)
+    perDocument/ - contains argument and linking scores for each document as well as a log of all errors encountered in that document. nonBootstrapped/ - contains argument and linking scores over the eval corpus without bootstrapping.
+Also includes argument precision, recall, and F1 scores to supplemental the official argument scoring metric. *These are not the official eval scores* (see above)

 Each of the bootstrapped directories has the following files:
    * X.bootstrapped.txt - human readable files with 0.5%, 2.5%, 5.0%, 25.0%,